Assume funeral costs

 If the relatives are not in a position to bear the funeral costs and the estate of the deceased is also insufficient, the relatives can apply for the funeral costs to be covered.

-- the contractually obligated parties
+- those contractually obligated

 Links and downloads